radicalyyyahaha/24DL/README.md

 # 24DL
-This repository is for 2024 DL
+This repository is for 2024 DL course.